Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Markov chain Monte Carlo

-We compare the non-adaptive and adaptive MCMC for one planet, TOI-220 b \citep{Hoyer21}.
-We consider as input data the total mass and radius, as well as the Fe/Si mole ratio, which has been calculated with the stellar abundances of the host star.
-No maximum limits have been established for the CMF or the WMF.
-TOI-220 b has an equilibrium temperature of 806 K, which means that it is strongly irradiated and could present steam and supercritical phases.
-Table \ref{tab:TOI220b} presents the input data, and the retrieved parameters of the non-adaptive and adaptive MCMCs.
-All three agree within uncertainties for mass, radius and Fe/Si.
+We compared the non-adaptive and adaptive MCMC for one planet, TOI-220 b \citep{Hoyer21}.
+We considered as input data, the total mass and radius as well as the Fe/Si mole ratio, which was calculated with the stellar abundances of the host star.
+We did not establish maximum limits for the CMF and the WMF.
+The planet TOI-220 b has an equilibrium temperature of 806 K, which means that it is strongly irradiated and could present steam and supercritical phases.
+Table \ref{tab:TOI220b} presents the input data and the retrieved parameters of the non-adaptive and adaptive MCMCs.
+All three agree within uncertainties for mass, radius, and Fe/Si.
 The uncertainties of the mass and radius in the non-adaptive MCMC are smaller than the input data.
 This difference in uncertainties is significant in the case of the total mass.
-This indicates that the non-adaptive MCMC is not as effective as the adaptive MCMC at sampling all possible $\left\lbrace x_{core}, x_{H2O} \right\rbrace$ pairs that could reproduce the mass and radius data.
-As a consequence, the uncertainties of the WMF are being underestimated in the non-adaptive MCMC, while the adaptive MCMC produces a greater confidence interval for the WMF, and retrieves the exact uncertainties of the mass and radius.
+This discrepancy in uncertainty indicates that the non-adaptive MCMC is not as effective as the adaptive MCMC at sampling all possible $\left\lbrace x_{core}, x_{H2O} \right\rbrace$ pairs that could reproduce the mass and radius data.
+As a consequence, the uncertainties of the WMF are underestimated in the non-adaptive MCMC, while the adaptive MCMC produces a greater confidence interval for the WMF and retrieves the exact uncertainties of the mass and radius.

 In Fig. \ref{fig:MCMC_comp}, we show the sampled 2D PDFs for the CMF and the WMF in the ternary diagram.
 In addition to the same area of the ternary diagram as the non-adaptive algorithm, the adaptive MCMC explores an area at lower WMF along the Fe/Si = 0.65 isoline, going down to WMF = 0.10 in the driest simulations.
-This is a consequence of the ability of the adaptive MCMC to sample better the extremes of the prior distribution of the WMF, in comparison to the non-adaptive MCMC.
-Furthermore, the acceptance rate is also improved in the adaptive case, having an acceptance rate of 53\% in comparison to the original acceptance rate of 35\% of the non-adaptive case within the same time.
+This is a consequence of the ability of the adaptive MCMC to better sample the extremes of the prior distribution of the WMF, in comparison to the non-adaptive MCMC.
+Furthermore, the acceptance rate is also improved in the adaptive case, having an acceptance rate of 53\% in comparison to the original acceptance rate of 35\% for the non-adaptive case within the same time.